holepunchto/hypercore/README.md

   createIfMissing: true, // create a new Hypercore key pair if none was present in storage
   overwrite: false, // overwrite any old Hypercore that might already exist
   valueEncoding: 'json' | 'utf-8' | 'binary', // defaults to binary
-  keyPair: kp // optionally pass the public key and secret key as a key pair }
+  keyPair: kp, // optionally pass the public key and secret key as a key pair
+  encryptionKey: k // optionally pass an encryption key to enable block encryption }
 ```